Leaflet/Leaflet.markercluster/README.md

 ### Bulk adding and removing Markers
 addLayers and removeLayers are bulk methods for adding and removing markers and should be favoured over the single versions when doing bulk addition/removal of markers.
 Each takes an array of markers

+If you are removing a lot of markers it will almost definitely be better to call clearLayers then call addLayers to add the markers you don't want to remove back in.
+See [#59](https://github.com/danzel/Leaflet.markercluster/issues/59#issuecomment-9320628) for details.

 ### Other Methods
 ````
 hasLayer(layer): Returns true if the given layer (marker) is in the MarkerClusterGroup